Have You or a Loved One Suffered Injuries in a Truck Collision? Our Colorado Springs Truck Accident Attorneys Can Help

 A jackknife collision happens when the trailer of a truck goes in one direction and the cab portion of the truck goes in the opposite direction.
 In many cases, when an 18-wheeler jackknifes, it will overturn, which can be dangerous for the trucker and any other nearby drivers.

 If you or a loved one was involved in a tractor-trailer accident and sustained injuries, you may be entitled to compensation.
-Our Colorado Springs truck accident attorneys at Heuser & Heuser understand the difficulties injured victims face after truck accidents.
+Our Colorado Springs truck accident attorneys at Heuser & Heuser understand the difficulties injured people face after truck accidents.
 Continue reading to learn more about jackknifing accidents and your legal options.

 Truck Accident Statistics